 While money isn’t everything, it’s a large part of why employees leave their jobs.
 You may be able to keep an employee if you have a stellar company culture, but sooner or later they’ll be clamoring for cash, and you have to be a step ahead of the request.

 How can you compete with free organic snacks and foosball tables?
 How can you make sure that the staff you’ve recruited and trained doesn’t jump ship if you’ve failed to meet their salary requirements?
 Finally, what do you do when employees request more money but they aren’t making the grade?

-We’ll show you how to manage a salary hike or promotion request in five easy steps:
+We’ll show you how to manage an employee asking for too much money or promotion request in five easy steps:

 Step 1: Say the three magic words

 Those three magic words are: Tell me more.
 Get more information as to why the employee is asking for a raise.
 It might be that their perception of their performance isn’t in alignment with yours, and that will require mentoring and clarity on your part.